samchillcott/TDD_REST/README.md

 ## Improvements

-- DRY the main functions - refactor to take 2 arguments: method and data.
 - Use React and webpack so imports compile easier (potentially enabling axios to be used in the node environment as well as the browser).
 - Possibly use a wrapper object?
 - Host on AWS EC2 for further hosting experience.